rzadevv/Palintrace/README.md

 This checker identifies policy-prohibited exact portable replicas.
 It does not reconstruct historical copy direction or provide general privacy-compliance analysis.

-The [semantic groundwork](docs/semantics.md) resolves declared transcript coordinates and defines a provider-independent judgment contract.
-An optional pinned local CPU NLI implementation is available for explicit use and model-selection probes.
-It does not implement unsupported-claim or contradiction checking and is not registered with `memlint audit`.
+The [semantic groundwork](docs/semantics.md) resolves and composes declared transcript coordinates and defines a provider-independent judgment contract.
+The dependency-injected `unsupported_claim` prototype uses that contract, while an optional pinned local CPU NLI implementation is available for explicit development use.
+The current MiniLM plus PLAIN configuration is not a final research winner, and semantic performance has not been established.
+The checker is not registered with `memlint audit`.

 Committed source-shaped exports can exercise every adapter offline: